 Hideyuki Kikuchi (author of the Vampire Hunter D novels), Asahi

-Sonorama, EPIC/Sony, Studio Madhouse,
+Sonorama, EPIC/Sony, Studio Madhouse, and other entities.

 Q: Is this the "official" VHD site?